Adddt2RogerZ/Adddt2RogerZ/README.md

 - 👋 Hi, I’m @Adddt2RogerZ
 - 👀 I’m interested in Ai and Fin
 - 🌱 I’m currently learning coding, like C++, python, etc
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing currently.
 - 📫 How to reach me?
 Not possible.

 <!---